-This is a guest post from Tim, who created The Mint Manual.
+This post is from Tim Murphy, who created The Mint Manual.

 Whether it’s getting a better job, paying off credit card debt, or saving more, most New Year’s resolutions involve money (hey, it’s the second most common resolution).
 Another thing about most resolutions is that they fail.
 Horribly and quickly.